icann/rdap-conformance-tool/docs/2019_gtld/tig/general.md

 The following steps should be used to test the RDAP protocol section 3.3 and 3.4 of the RDAP_Technical_Implementation_Guide_2_1:

-1. Validate that at least one links data structure exists within the notices object in the topmost object.
+1. Test case [-20700](#id-testCase-20700){ #id-testCase-20700 }: Validate that at least one links data structure exists within the notices object in the topmost object.
 ``` json
 {
   "code": -20700,